azaghal/Factorio-PavementDriveAssistContinued/readme.md

 ---

 ### Changelog
+  2.0.3 (2017-02-17)

+- New feature: Set or change your cruise control speed limit by pressing [CTRL + L]
+- Added tile detection support for Asphalt Roads 1.0.2
+- Added tile detection support for More Floors 1.1.0
+- Revisited major parts of the code for improved maintainability
+- Added interface functions to get or set state of some variables
+- Fixed: Exiting vehicles will now always reset the condition of the emergency brake

   2.0.2 (2017-01-24)

-- Fix: Changing the player's character while driving caused a crash (for example while using YARM in remote monitoring mode)
+- Fixed: Changing the player's character while driving caused a crash (for example while using YARM in remote monitoring mode)
-- Fix: Loading a game where another player was currently driving caused a crash
+- Fixed: Loading a game where another player was currently driving caused a crash
-- Fix: The game crashed when a player in a vehicle disconnected from a game in multiplayer
+- Fixed: The game crashed when a player in a vehicle disconnected from a game in multiplayer

   2.0.1 (2017-01-20)